salesforce-heroku-workshops/java-play-workshop/04-developer-workflow-for-git-and-heroku.md

   Assuming you still have your play console running the app (chapter01) there is no need to compile the code yourself or restart the server to see the modification.
 Play automatically reloaded when a change is detected.

   But what happens when you make a mistake in your code?
-Let’s try removing one of the double quotes and see what happens:
+Let's try removing one of the double quotes and see what happens:

     public static Result index() {
       return ok("Hello Heroku world);